-4.8 ADULTS WITH DISABILITIES
+4.6 ADULTS WITH DISABILITIES

-According to the CDC, more than I in 5, or 22%, of adults in Connecticut have a disability-totaling close to 615,000 residents.
-Of this group, approximately 43,000-or between 1.2% and 1.6% of Connecticut residents-have been classified as having an intellectual or developmental disability (ID/DD) by the state's Department of Developmental Services (DDS).
 In Ridgefield, 2.6% of residents under 65 have a disability (U.S. Census Bureau, 2016-2020).
-Since the proportion of schoolaged students with disabilities is generally equivalent across Connecticut towns (currently 14.5% in Ridgefield, 13% in Danbury), this suggests that a large proportion of individuals with disabilities who grow up in Ridgefield ultimately move to other towns in order to live.
-This may be due in part to limited affordable housing opportunities here.
+Since the proportion of school-aged students with disabilities is generally equivalent across Connecticut towns (currently 14.5% in Ridgefield, 13% in Danbury), this suggests that a large proportion of individuals with disabilities who grow up in Ridgefield ultimately move to other towns in order to live.